 Moreover, we are currently building a direct trade supply chain with a cooperative in the Dominican Republic for meeting our responsibility towards producers and the environment in the cocoa producing countries.

-By continuously analysing and looking at our supply chains especially at working and living conditions in the cocoa producing countries, we aim to continuously meet our responsibility regarding our raw material procurement and its social and ecological criteria.
+By continuously analysing and looking at our supply chains especially at working and living conditions in the cocoa producing countries, we aim to continuously meet our responsibility regarding our raw material procurement.

 *IN 2004, a WWF initiative established the RSPO (Roundtable on Sustainble Palm Oil) as a central organisation that seeks to promote sustainable cultivation practices for palm oil and thereby limit environmental degradation.